-That’s just scratching the surface of everything you need to know about default.
+That’s just scratching the surface of everything you need to know about student loan default.

 There’s even less room for error on many private student loans, for example.
 Your lenders could skip past delinquency and push you into default after missing a single monthly payment.

-You can pause repayment on your federal student loans for as long as three years by applying for one of numerous forms of deferment.
-You might be able to secure deferment if you become unemployed, for example, but it might not be the right option for you.
+Per the student loan definition on the federal front, you can pause repayment for as long as three years by applying for one of numerous forms of deferment.
+You might be able to secure deferment if you become unemployed, for example, but take time before deciding whether loan deferment is right for you.